jpavon/react-scripts-ts/README.md

 - Provide compile-time information for styled components [typescript-plugin-styled-components](https://github.com/Igorbek/typescript-plugin-styled-components)

 Found any problem or bug?
 Please [create a new issue](https://github.com/jpavon/react-scripts-ts/issues).

-> *Note: Until 1.0.0 this project won't follow semver.
-Though there won't be many breaking changes, update at your own risk.*

 ## Features